chongyih/aasp-core/README.md

 # Automatic Assessment Platform (AASP)
-This repository is forked from the initial version and is developed as part of my Final Year Project in Nanyang Technological University, Singapore.
+This application is developed as part of my Final Year Project in Nanyang Technological University, Singapore.

-This project includes enhancements - Test Proctoring features, and bug fixes.
+This project includes enhancements - Test Proctoring features, email automation features and bug fixes.

 ## About

 AASP is a web-based online assessment platform that allows educators to create and manage assessments for their students.
+With test proctoring features, assessments can be administered remotely while enforcing a strict and monitored test environment.

 The platform is built with the [Django Web Framework](https://djangoproject.com/) and uses [Judge0](https://github.com/judge0/judge0) for code compilation and execution.